-And while this definition means that just about any era could be considered "retro", the term is more commonly used to describe decor from the 1950's, 60's and 70's.
-Go back just a little farther and you're bridging more on vintage style, although the two styles can (and do!) frequently cross over.
+True retro style decorating actually encompasses several decades of styles and the term itself is used to describe almost any interior decorating themes that are influenced by trends and styles from the past.
+While this definition means that just about any era could be considered "retro," the term is more commonly used to describe decor from the 1950s, 60s, and 70s.
+If you go back farther, you're heading toward more on vintage style, although the two styles can (and do) frequently cross over.

-So, how can you bring retro style decorating into your home?
-Let's take a look at some common elements of this energizing decorating style:
+Bring retro style decorating into your home with some common elements of this energizing decorating style.

 Retro Style Furniture